transistorsoft/react-native-background-fetch/README.md

 ------------------------------------------------------------------------------

-Background Fetch is a *very* simple plugin which attemps to awaken an app in the background about **every 15 minutes**, providing a short period of background running-time.
+Background Fetch is a *very* simple plugin which attempts to awaken an app in the background about **every 15 minutes**, providing a short period of background running-time.
 This plugin will execute your provided `callbackFn` whenever a background-fetch event occurs.

 There is **no way** to increase the rate which a fetch-event occurs and this plugin sets the rate to the most frequent possible &mdash; you will **never** receive an event faster than **15 minutes**.
 The operating-system will automatically throttle the rate the background-fetch events occur based upon usage patterns.
 Eg: if user hasn't turned on their phone for a long period of time, fetch events will occur less frequently or if an iOS user disables background refresh they may not happen at all.